Gnashh07/RubyGrad/README.md

 This is RubyGrad.
 An implementation of Micrograd by @Karpathy in Ruby.

-Similar to Micrograd, Rubygrad is able to achieve backpropagtion and also predict small dataset of values.
+Similar to Micrograd, Rubygrad is able to achieve small-scale backpropagation and predictive modeling on simple datasets.

 Theres a file called as test_code_for_rubygrad.rb , where there are two sets of codes that you can run along with rubygrad.rb to test whether the functionalities are being implemented.